 Christ, by highest heaven adored, Christ, the everlasting Lord: late in time behold him come, offspring of a Virgin's womb.
 Veiled in flesh the Godhead see!
 Hail the incarnate Deity, pleased as man with man to dwell; Jesus, our Emmanuel!
+Hark! the herald-angels sing: Glory to the new-born King!
 Hail the heaven-born Prince of Peace!

 Hail the Sun of Righteousness!

-Light and life to all he brings, risen with healing in his wings; mild he lays his glory by, born that man no more may die, born to raise the sons of earth, born to give them second birth.
+Light and life to all he brings,

+risen with healing in his wings;

+mild he lays his glory by,

+born that man no more may die,

+born to raise the sons of earth,

+born to give them second birth.

+Hark! the herald-angels sing:

+Glory to the new-born King!